Early Life

 Philanthropy

-De Leon is committed to giving back through the De Leon Family Foundation, which focuses on education in South Texas and Northern Mexico, and also works to expand access to healthcare.
-He also launched the De Leon Scholars Program, which awards scholarships to students in Texas.
-De Leon believes that building businesses is the most philanthropic act.
+De Leon, along with his wife Patricia, oversees the De Leon Family Foundation, which focuses on education and food supplies in South Texas and Northern Mexico.
+The De Leon Scholars program awards annual scholarships to students in Texas.